mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

    Click **Update** once complete.

-3. Log into one of the containers for the ADLS Gen2 zone.
+3. On the docker host, log into one of the containers for the ADLS Gen2 zone as root user.

-   `ssh <docker_hostname/IP>`

-   `cd fusion-docker-compose`

-   You will first need to obtain the name of a suitable container, this can be done by running the command below.

-   `docker-compose ps` _- obtain list of container names._

-   Utilise a container name from the ADLS Gen2 zone in the command below, for example, `fusion-docker-compose_fusion-ui-server-adls2_1`.

    `docker exec -u root -it fusion-docker-compose_fusion-ui-server-adls2_1 bash`